 The University will recommend to the Department institutions of higher education within the Commonwealth of Pennsylvania that are accredited by the Middle States Association of Colleges and Schools and the Council on Social Work Education for participation in the CWEB/CWEB program.
-Upon the recommendation of the University, the Department may grant approval to academic programs that are in compliance with applicable federal regulations and that provide social work degree programs supportive of the Department's efforts to assure adequate numbers of professionally educated child welfare staff as described in the Department's approved Title IV-B Child and Family Services Plan^{iv} and the Child and Family Services Review, Program Improvement Plan, especially those portions devoted to training.
+Upon the recommendation of the University, the Department may grant approval to academic programs that are in compliance with applicable federal regulations and that provide social work degree programs supportive of the Department's efforts to assure adequate numbers of professionally educated child welfare staff as described in the Department's approved Title IV-B Child and Family Services Planiv and the Child and Family Services Review, Program Improvement Plan, especially those portions devoted to training.

-In addition to the University of Pittsburgh (Pittsburgh), the Department approves Bryn Mawr College (Bryn Mawr), California University of Pennsylvania (California), Edinboro University of Pennsylvania (Edinboro), Kutztown University of Pennsylvania (Kutztown), Marywood University (Marywood), Millersville University of Pennsylvania (Millersville), Shippensburg University of Pennsylvania (Shippensburg), Temple University (Temple), The University of Pennsylvania, West Chester University of Pennsylvania (West Chester) and Widener University (Widener) for participation in the CWEL Program for the period covered by this Agreement.
-The Department approves Bloomsburg University of Pennsylvania (Bloomsburg), California, East Stroudsburg University (East Stroudsburg), Edinboro,

-Kutztown, Lock Haven University of Pennsylvania (Lock Haven), Mansfield University of Pennsylvania (Mansfield), Marywood, Millersville, Pittsburgh, Shippensburg, Slippery Rock University of Pennsylvania (Slippery Rock), Temple, West Chester and Widener for participation in the CWEB Program.
+In addition to the University of Pittsburgh (Pittsburgh), the Department approves Bryn Mawr College (Bryn Mawr), Pennsylvania Western University California (California), Pennsylvania Western University Edinboro (Edinboro), Kutztown University of Pennsylvania (Kutztown), Marywood University (Marywood), Millersville University of Pennsylvania (Millersville), Shippensburg University of Pennsylvania (Shippensburg), Temple University (Temple), The University of Pennsylvania (Penn), West Chester University of Pennsylvania (West Chester) and Widener University (Widener) for participation in the CWEL Program for the period covered by this Agreement.
+The Department approves Bloomsburg University of Pennsylvania (Bloomsburg), California, East Stroudsburg University Kutztown, Lock Haven University of Pennsylvania (Lock Haven), Mansfield University of Pennsylvania (Mansfield), Marywood, Millersville, Pittsburgh, Shippensburg, Slippery Rock University of Pennsylvania (Slippery Rock), Temple, West Chester and Widener for participation in the CWEB Program.
+As part of the Pennsylvania State System of Higher Education program mergers, five universities currently approved to participate in the CWEB and CWEL programs have reorganized into two distinct entities.
+Bloomsburg, Lock Haven, and Mansfield universities are now collectively known as Commonwealth University; California and Edinboro universities are now collectively known as Penn West University.

-During Fiscal year 2018-2019, the University, in consultation with the Department, will explore expanding the CWEB program to other accredited undergraduate social work programs within Pennsylvania.
+During Fiscal year 2023-2024, the University, in consultation with the Department, will explore expanding the CWEB program to other accredited undergraduate social work programs within Pennsylvania.